 Table of Contents

 Condos, Not Co-ops

 One of the most common forms of housing in New York is cooperative housing, which is essentially being part-owner of a property.
 Joining a co-op is time-consuming and often requires a lot of in-person meetings.
-Purchasing a condominium provides the same comfort without the extensive paperwork.
+Purchasing a condominium provides the same comfort without extensive paperwork.

 New York has a mansion tax, which no longer refers explicitly to large residential properties.
-Rather, it’s a property tax of one percent (of the assessed value) on any real estate purchase worth more than $1 million.
+Instead, it’s a property tax of one percent (of the assessed value) on any real estate purchase worth more than $1 million.
 Given the average cost of much of the housing in areas like Manhattan, this is a very common tax.

 New Development Tax

 New York State takes an additional tax for new developments, which often gets passed on to investors.
 The minimum new development tax is .4 percent, but it can go as high as 1.4 percent for properties that are worth more than $500,000.